Oregon Community Right to Know regulations & environmental compliance analysis

 Comparison: State vs. Federal

 • Rules.
 Oregon's Community Right-to-Know and Protection Act and implementing regulations differ from the federal requirements.
-Compliance with Oregon's Community Right-to-Know reporting requirements, referred to as the Hazardous Substance Information Survey (HSIS) Program, is considered compliant with the following federal Emergency Planning and Community Right-to-Know Act (EPCRA) reporting requirements:
+Compliance with Oregon's Community Right-to-Know reporting requirements is considered compliant with the following federal Emergency Planning and Community Right-to-Know Act (EPCRA) reporting requirements:

 –Safety data sheet (SDS) or chemical list reporting (EPCRA Section 311), and